 After you plan out your ad groups, you’ll need to add keywords to the appropriate ad group you’re building.
 If you’re at a loss of where to start, Google has a Keyword Planner tool to help you get started.
 The Keyword Planner can help you discover new keywords, see monthly search volume, determine the cost of your campaign, and create new campaigns.
 You’ll start with keyword ideas you already have or a website so that Google can recommend keywords.
 Once you have a good group of keywords with appropriate search volume, you’ll have to choose keyword matching options.
 Your options are broad match, broad match modified, phrase match, and exact match.

 After you’ve created your ad groups, you’ll have to create your ads that will run with your ad campaign.
-Any Pittsburgh web design and marketing company will recommend that all search campaigns have at least two expanded text ads and at least one responsive search ad.
+Any web design or marketing company will recommend that all search campaigns have at least two expanded text ads and at least one responsive search ad.

 After your ads are up and running, performance is the next step in monitoring your ads.
 Depending on your goal for your ads, some metrics may be more important than others, but overall, you should monitor your impressions, clicks, click-through rate, cost, cost-per-click, and any conversions you’re tracking.
 After you spend some time monitoring your ads’ performance, you can optimize your campaign further.

 Running Google Ads for your company may seem complex, but the more you experience setting up ads, the easier it gets.
 Thinking about running Google ads for your company but don’t want to manage the ads yourself?
-Responsival, as a Pittsburgh web design and marketing company, has experience running successful Google Ads campaigns.
+Responsival, as a Pittsburgh web design agency, has experience running successful Google Ads campaigns.
 Get in touch with us today to learn more about how we can help.